How Police Say a Yoga Teacher Accused of Murder Evaded Police for 43 Days

 “She took a bus from the San Jose airport in Costa Rica, hours away,” Filla said.

-In Costa Rica, Filla said that Armstrong visited multiple Costa Rican citizens, frequenting “more than a handful” of hostels and yoga establishments to avoid getting captured.
-At these locations, authorities say Armstrong used three main aliases: Ari Martin, Beth Martin, and Liz Martin.
+In Costa Rica, Filla said, Armstrong visited multiple Costa Rican citizens, frequenting “more than a handful” of hostels and yoga establishments to avoid getting captured.
+At these locations, authorities say, Armstrong used three main aliases: Ari Martin, Beth Martin, and Liz Martin.

 But while Armstrong apparently thought she was stumping investigators—and finding a new community among other yogis—authorities say she tripped up after taking a bus from San Jose to Jaco Beach.
 During that trip, she left a paper trail using one of her aliases, giving local police a lead to ultimately track her down.